MultiSafepay/docs/content/payment-methods/banks/ideal/activate-ideal.md

 Enable iDEAL as payment method in your ecommerce platform to finalize the activation.

-If you have any questions, feel free to contact our Integrations team at <sales@multisafepay.com>
+If you have any questions, feel free to contact one of our account managers at <sales@multisafepay.com>